mcberry23/GitPitch-Test/About_SPARC/PITCHME.md

 ## Introduction to SPARC
 * Founded in 2006 by the Auburn University ECE Department <!-- .element: class="fragment" -->
-* Acts as a “makerspace” that provides a place for students to work collaboratively on projects. <!-- .element: class="fragment" -->
+* We are a group of students working collaboratively on projects. <!-- .element: class="fragment" -->
-* Provides the space, tools, and some resources for these projects. <!-- .element: class="fragment" -->
 * No prior experience is required. <!-- .element: class="fragment" -->
 * Great for students of all ages and majors. <!-- .element: class="fragment" -->
-* Can act as a pathway to get involved in Undergraduate Research. <!-- .element: class="fragment" -->
+* Provides valuable experience.<!-- .element: class="fragment" -->

 #HSLIDE